makinacorpus/Leaflet.ForbiddenArea/README.md

 TODO
 ----

-* Change marker color when it's in forbidden area (Creation and Edition)
-* Keep default icon marker for forbidden marker type, but can be cool if we can choose an other if we want
+* Keep default icon marker for forbidden marker type, but can be cool if we can choose an other if we want (toolbar)
 * Show forbidden zone around layer
 Authors
 -------